Texas Tech University

 M.A. in Romance Languages, Spanish - Literary and Cultural Studies

-The Literary and Cultural Studies track emphasizes cultural production, distribution, and reception, both written and visual, with an emphasis on both critical theory and pedagogy.
+The Literary and Cultural Studies track focuses on the production, distribution, and reception of written and visual cultural texts with an emphasis on critical theory and pedagogy.
 The M.A. program encompasses a range of theoretical frameworks and perspectives that reflect the research expertise of our professionally active faculty.
 As a community of engaged scholars, we are committed to providing our graduate students with opportunities for intellectual growth, critical and analytical skill-building, a solid theoretical foundation, and the professional preparation needed for careers in and outside of academia.

 How to Apply